Chaste/Chaste.github.io/site/content/docs/user-tutorials/BidomainWithBath.md

 ---
-title : "Bidomain With Bath Tutorial"
+title : "Bidomain With Bath"
-summary: "This tutorial is automatically generated from the file heart/test/tutorials/TestBidomainWithBathTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "An example showing how to run a bidomain simulation for tissue contained in a perfusing bath"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestBidomainWithBathTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/heart/test/tutorials/TestBidomainWithBathTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# An example showing how to run a bidomain simulation for tissue contained in a perfusing bath
+## An example showing how to run a bidomain simulation for tissue contained in a perfusing bath

 In this tutorial we show how the changes the need to be made when running a simulation of cardiac tissue contained in a bath.